-What should you do if you’ve been injured in a pothole related accident?
-If you have been seriously injured contact 911 for emergency medical assessment immediately.
-If possible, collect contact information from any witnesses, take pictures of the pothole and any property damage to your car, scooter or bicycle, and record exactly what happened as soon as possible after the accident as memories fade over time.
+If you suffered injuries on public property, you may file a lawsuit against the public entity that owns the property, such as the city, county or state.
+In cases like this, the government is liable for your injuries if the pothole had been previously reported, the street was poorly maintained, or the pothole was especially deep.
+If you have been seriously injured, the most important steps to take after contacting 911 for emergency medical assessment try to collect is to get contact information from any witnesses, take pictures of the pothole and any property damage to your car, scooter or bicycle, and record exactly what happened as soon as possible after the accident as memories fade over time.
 In many cases, those seriously injured are unable to collect vital information at the scene, but a skilled personal injury attorney will assist in obtaining all crucial evidence.
+Be sure to get at least two estimates for the damage to your vehicle and keep all the documentation relating to the incident.

-If you are a victim of a pedestrian or vehicle pothole accident, contact Finkelstein & Partners, LLP today.
-Our attorneys have decades of experience helping our clients receive the compensation they deserve and the justice they are entitled to receive.
+If you are a victim of a pedestrian or vehicle pothole accident, contact an attorney who is experienced, knowledgeable and skilled in premises liability claims.
+Contact Finkelstein & Partners, LLP.
+We have had decades of experience helping our clients receive the compensation they deserve and the justice they are entitled to receive.
+Call 800-529-2676 or email [email protected].